 ‘Sound: a philosophy of musical experience’.

-Music can move us, soothe our pain or get our bodies to dance.
-But what do we experience exactly when we listen to Chopin, Pink Floyd or Bob Dylan?
-What makes our experience of music so unique?
+Music is able to move people, to ease their pain, or simply to make them want to dance.
+But what do we experience exactly listening to Chopin, Pink Floyd or Bob Dylan?
+Which features characterize our musical experience?

 You can buy the book on Amazon.com

 ‘Ideal for people who wonder why “I See a Darkness” by Bonnie ‘Prince’ Billy makes them so sad – apparently the 20th-century thinker Maurice Merleau-Ponty can help you on your way.’ – HUMO

 ‘A passionate story about the elusiveness of music.’ – Mauro Pawlowski, known from dEUS and Evil Superstars